Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

 \item \textbf{Multi-Agent Systems.} A complementary line of work emerges from multi-agent reinforcement learning, where each agent learns in a non-stationary environment induced by other concurrently learning agents.
-Foundational surveys~\cite{panait2005cooperative,ning2024survey,cemri2025multi} describe how decentralized learners must cope with shifting policies, partial observability, and strategic coupling, challenges that closely mirror those of agent--tool co-adaptation.
+Foundational surveys~\cite{panait2005cooperative,ning2024survey,cemri2025multi} describe how decentralized learners must cope with shifting policies, partial observability, and strategic coupling, challenges that closely mirror those of agent-tool co-adaptation.
 Classic problems such as equilibrium selection, credit assignment, and coordination under changing partner behaviors have led to techniques including opponent modeling, joint-policy search, centralized training with decentralized execution (CTDE), and communication-based coordination.
 In our context, viewing $\mathcal{A}$ and $\mathcal{T}$ as a two-agent partially cooperative system highlights the need for algorithms that stabilize learning under mutual adaptation, prevent non-stationarity-induced divergence, and support the emergence of complementary capabilities rather than competitive oscillations. \end{itemize}

-A primary technical barrier to effective co-adaptation is the \emph{intractable credit assignment problem}.
-When an agentic system fails at a complex task, the source of the failure is inherently ambiguous.
+The first technical barrier to effective co-adaptation is the intractable credit assignment problem.
+When an agentic system fails at a complex task, the source of the failure is ambiguous.
 Consider a system in which an A2-style planner invokes a T2-style search subagent (e.g., an \textsc{s3}-like searcher).
 If the final answer is incorrect, which component is responsible?